rob-luke/emails-html-to-pdf/README.md

 This script will check an imap folder for unread emails.
-Any unread email that does not have an attachment will be converted to a pdf and then emailed back to that account.
+Any unread email that does not have an attachment will be converted to a pdf and then emailed to the address you specify.

-This was built to integrate with paperless-ng which works with pdf attachements.
+This was built to integrate with [paperless-ng](https://github.com/jonaswinkler/paperless-ng) which works with pdf attachements.
-However, I get many bills that are html only, so I wanted them converted to pdf for storage in paperless-ng.
+However, I get many documents that are html only, so I wanted them converted to pdf for storage in paperless-ng.